Team-Cepheus/taskr.io/README.md

 # taskr.io
-A minimal Kanban web app
+A minimal Kanban Web App made for the Orientation Project at [Hack Your Own](http://www.hackyourown.org/)

 ## Installation
 *Running the server locally*

 Change `frontend/src/config.js` url to `localhost:3001` or use the hosted url and skip to client setup

 In the root directory do